recoilme/slowpoke/README.md

 **How it works**

 The design is very simple.
-Keys are stored in memory with persistance on disk.
+Keys are stored in memory with persistence on disk.
 Values stored on disk only.

 **Server**